deepsense-ai/db-ally/docs/how-to/log_runs_to_langsmith.md

 It serves as a useful tool to keep an overall track of the queries executed and to monitor the performance of the system.

-This guide aims to demonstrate the process of logging the runs of db-ally to LangSmith.
+This guide aims to demonstrate the process of logging the executions of db-ally to LangSmith.

 ## Prerequisites